 You hire a professional interior house painter expecting walls that look clean, smooth, and even.
 But when the crew drives off and you walk back into your living room, something feels off.
 A streak here.
 A roller line there.
 A spot where the old color still shows through.
 Learning the early signs of a bad paint job can save you thousands of dollars.
 It also saves you months of back-and-forth with a contractor who doesn’t want to come back.

-You might be about to hire a professional interior house painter, or you might have just had one finish the job yesterday.
-Either way, these are the warning signs worth catching now.
+Whether you’re about to hire a crew or one just wrapped yesterday, these are the warning signs worth catching now.

 Key Takeaways:

-• Most signs of a bad paint job show up within the first week.
-Look for peeling interior paint, paint drip marks, uneven paint coverage, or visible paint roller marks.
+- Most defects show up within the first week.
+Look for peeling paint, drips, patchy coverage, or visible roller stripes.

-• A professional paint finish should look uniform, feel smooth, and hold its appearance for 5 to 10 years in normal conditions.
+- A professional finish should look uniform, feel smooth, and hold its appearance for 5 to 10 years in normal conditions.

-• Knowing when to hire a professional interior house painter for a correction can save you the cost of a full repaint.
+- Knowing when to bring in a different painter for a correction can save you the cost of a full repaint.

 Surface Prep Is the First Clue